w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 The execution context for the latest parablock is thus derived from the unincluded segment of block ancestors upon which the newest parablock is built.
 These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress one-to-one.
 A parablock can be in a different stage from another one being built if it abides by the parameters set forth by the asynchronous backing configuration.

-Asynchronous backing also introduces a parameter to define the maximum number of ancestor blocks within the unincluded segment.
-This allows for a parablock to be backed later, enabling more computational and storage time per block.

 Asynchronous backing will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6